-We’re still in the thick of grass-cutting season, but let’s face it, most people aren’t thrilled about having to mow their grass.
+We are still in the clutches of winter, but spring will follow and we will soon be approaching grass-cutting season, and let’s face it, most people aren’t thrilled about having to mow their grass.
 It’s one of those chores that simply has to be done.

-Lack of enthusiasm isn’t the case for another kind of grass, though—cereal grasses.
-These aren’t the kinds of grasses in your yard, but they too are green—and that’s about where the comparison stops.
+Lack of enthusiasm isn’t the case for another kind of grass, though, and that's cereal grass.
+These aren’t the kinds of grasses in your yard, but they too are green.
+And that’s about where the comparison stops.

 But what are cereal grasses?
 Glad you asked!
 Cereal grasses are the young grass stages of wheat, barley, oat and rye plants, which have the look, feel, taste, and nutrient and chemical makeup of green leafy veggies.
 In short, they’re just like greens, not grains, and they’re packed with nutrition your body needs.
 In fact, lead researchers on cereal grasses say, “The leaves of the cereal grasses provide the nearest thing to the perfect food that this planet offers.”